-A pair of fishing sunglasses is a must-have item for any avid angler.
-Just try fishing without them one day and you’ll see that all of a sudden you can’t see anything.
+A pair of fly fishing sunglasses is a must-have item for any avid of us.
+Just try fishing without them one day and you’ll find that all of a sudden you can’t see anything.

 Polarized lenses make such a large difference that, I think they’re as important as your rod!
-In this article we’re going to run through the best sunglasses for fishing you can get today.
+In this article we’re going to run through the best fly fishing sunglasses you can get today.

 These glasses are not your regular sunglasses but specially designed to cut through glare.
 This greatly increases your chance of seeing fish which is half the battle when fishing anyway, right?